Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

             - WEBAPP_3_IP=${WEBAPP_3_IP}
 ```

-And then in the haproxy file :
+And then in the haproxy file we add a new variable for the new server :

 ```
 # Define the list of nodes to be in the balancing mechanism